-P4PORT can be overridden by starting P4d with the -p flag, and P4ROOT can be overridden by starting P4d with the -r flag.
-A journal file can be specified with the -J flag, and errors can be logged to a file specified with a -L flag.
+P4PORT can be overridden by starting p4d with the -p flag, and P4ROOT can be overridden by starting p4d with the -r flag.
+A journal file can be specified with the -r flag, and errors can be logged to a file specified with a -r flag.
 A startup command that overrides the environment variables might look like this: